bens4lsu/theskinny-publish/Content/blog2/names-for-chicks-in-college.md

 <li><b>The Flying Nun:</b>  The Flying Nun was a good friend of the Bearded Whore.
 She looked a good bit like Sally Field, but not in a cute, complimentary way.</li></ul>

 Now sigh with relief that you aren't on the list.

+<h3>(2024 update:  no corrections here, but 52-year-old Benny is embarrassed for and ashamed of 35-year-old Benny.)</h3>